Doogiemuc/liquido-backend-quarkus/docs/README-tech.md

  * 2023-06-23 GREEN Test with complete Happy Case
  * 2023-07-04 Upgraded to Quarkus 3.1.3.Final
  * 2023-07-04 Working on native build
+ * 2023-07-24 CreatedBy is now automatically added in Entities

 TODO: